shavitush/Oryx-AC/README.md

 Unsynchronised movement | Wish velocity does not align with with the player's buttons variable | oryx-sanity Invalid wish velocity | Wish velocity can only be specific values ([link 1](https://mxr.alliedmods.net/hl2sdk-css/source/game/client/in_main.cpp#557), [link 2](https://mxr.alliedmods.net/hl2sdk-css/source/game/client/in_main.cpp#842)) | oryx-sanity
-Wish velocity is too high | Wish velocity exceeds the default `cl_forwardspeed` or `cl_sidespeed` settings | oryx-sanity Script on scroll | Too many perfect jumps indicates a potential jump script usage | oryx-scroll Hyperscroll | Too many jumps in the air prior to jumping indicates potential +jump spamming | oryx-scroll
+Wish velocity is too high | Wish velocity exceeds the default `cl_forwardspeed` or `cl_sidespeed` settings | oryx-sanity Scripted jumps (havg) | Too many perfect jumps indicates a potential jump script usage | oryx-scroll Scripted jumps (havgp, patt1, patt2, wpatt, wpatt2) | Too many perfect jumps while maintaining obviously weird scroll stats | oryx-scroll
+Scripted jumps (nobf, bf-af, noaf) | Inhuman stats for scrolls before touching the ground and after jumping | oryx-scroll Scroll macro (highn) | Way too many scroll inputs per jump, giving away the player using some kind of jump macro | oryx-scroll
+Scroll cheat (interval, ticks) | Analysis on interval between scrolls ~~and ticks on ground~~ (WIP).
+These methods are at low detection level due to the nature of UDP causing packets to not be in the correct order all the time | oryx-scroll

-**Note**: `oryx-sanity` will cause false positives with gamepads and controllers.
+**Note**: `oryx-sanity` **will** cause false positives with gamepads and controllers.

-Docs on natives are found in oryx.inc, using the SourceMod self-documenting style.
+Docs on natives are found in `oryx.inc`, using the SourceMod self-documenting style.

 The plugins have only been tested with bhoptimer v1.5b (as found [here](https://github.com/shavitush/bhoptimer)).

 # Logs

 Relevant information will be logged into `addons/sourcemod/logs/oryx-ac.log`.
+Scroll cheaters will be listed in `addons/sourcemod/logs/oryx-ac-scroll.log`.
 Chat messages will be printed to admins with `sm_ban` access, or the `oryx_admin` override.
 Admins will hear a beep sound to grab their attention when needed.

 # Useful Definitions